 Dear Your Teen:

 I am very concerned about my son.
 He is 15 years old and prefers to sit inside all summer.
 He has very few friends and the ones that he connects with are on the computer.
 He is also on the heavy side and refuses to get any exercise.
 I have talked until I am blue in the face.
-Do you have any suggestions that might motivate him?
+Do you have any suggestions that might motivate teenagers like him?

 For young people, developing internal motivation is very complex.
 For parents, talking until you are “blue in the face” doesn’t work!
 Your son needs to develop interests outside of home and school, and he needs to learn what he would enjoy doing.
 Luckily, summer is an optimal time to do just that.